naserexe/naserexe/README.md

 ### My name is Abdullah Naser
 #### MERN Stack Web Application Developer
 I am a person who is very passionate about software development since my childhood.
 I am a capable and adaptable person who is looking forward to learning new techniques, skills, and methods in order to gain experience that can be used in a career in the near and distant future.
-- 🌱 I’m currently working as a Full-Stack Web Developer (MERN) at Brainekt.
+- 🌱 I’m currently working as a Full-Stack Developer (MERN) at MeghOps.
 - 💬 Ask me about Anything
 - 📫 How to reach me: Follow me on social media